itom-project/plugins/PclTools/docs/pclTools.rst

 * itom setup 1.2.0: This plugin has been compiled using the PCL 1.6.0
 * itom setup 2.0.0: This plugin has been compiled using the PCL 1.8.0
+* itom setup 2.1.0: This plugin has been compiled using the PCL 1.8.0